SimBil91/diamondhandscoin/doc/litecoin-conf.md

 ## Configuration File Path

 The configuration file is not automatically created; you can create it using your favorite text editor.
-By default, the configuration file name is `hubucoin.conf` and it is located in the Hubucoin data directory, but both the Hubucoin data directory and the configuration file path may be changed using the `-datadir` and `-conf` command-line options.
+By default, the configuration file name is `diamondhandscoin.conf` and it is located in the DiamondHandsCoin data directory, but both the DiamondHandsCoin data directory and the configuration file path may be changed using the `-datadir` and `-conf` command-line options.

-The `includeconf=<file>` option in the `hubucoin.conf` file can be used to include additional configuration files.
+The `includeconf=<file>` option in the `diamondhandscoin.conf` file can be used to include additional configuration files.